 Model General Assembly (MGA) is a YMCA-sponsored program designed to introduce high school students to the legislative process of the Commonwealth of Virginia.
 Students in grades 9-12 may participate (with limited roles for 9th graders).

 Each year, approximately 500 students from across Virginia travel to Richmond for the three-day session (in March or April), serving as elected officials, lobbyists and media.
 Statewide, more than 50,000 Virginia students have participated since the program began in 1948.
-Arlington began taking part in Virginia’s MGA in 2009, and now HBW is one of six schools in the county to send a delegation.
+HBW has been participating in MGA for seven years.

 In the fall, our student delegation prepares various student-written bills to introduce to the assembly based on existing laws in our state.
 Students work throughout the year to research, support, and debate their proposed bills.
-Student participants meet about twice a month (usually during TA on Thursdays), and all are expected to attend the culminating conference in Richmond.
+Student participants meet about twice a month, and all are expected to attend the culminating conference in Richmond.
 During this three-day government simulation, legislation is debated in committees and on the floors of the Senate and House of Delegates.

 Interested students should contact H-B Woodlawn sponsors Carolyn Crumpler (firstname.lastname@example.org), Catherine Frum (email@example.com), or Liz Waters (firstname.lastname@example.org)!